You are here

 Literacy and Students with a Disability - In order to meet the legal mandate that ALL students in grades K-3 be screened for an SRD, the Exceptional Student Services Unit, in collaboration with the Office of Literacy, has developed a Differentiated Pathways process.
 The Differentiated Pathways have been designed to include all students, even those who previously could not be assessed using one of the State-Approved READ Act interim assessments.

 Mental Health - Mental health is a necessary component for the promotion of students’ developmental, social, and academic well-being.
 Mental health does not necessarily mean the absence of some form of mental illness, but rather having the means and necessary skills to promote the ability to cope with challenges in life.
-(National Association of School Psychologist, 2017).
+(National Association of School Psychologists, 2017).

 Preschool Special Education / Child Find - Preschool special education is a state and federal mandated program for three- and four-year-old children who meet state eligibility criteria for special education and are experiencing challenges in their learning and development.